oceanprotocol/docs/discover/faq.md

   Data is purchased using the Ocean Market and other Ocean services, but the volume of sales and purchases is small at the moment

 There are a wide host of technical, business, and cultural barriers to overcome before volume sales can scale.
 Blockchain and crypto technology are relatively new and adopted by a niche group of enthusiasts.
 On top, the concept of a Data Economy is still nascent.
 Data buyers are generally restricted to data scientists, researchers, or large corporations, while data providers are mainly corporations and government entities.
 The commercialization of data is still novel and the processes are being developed and refined.
+(The answer is similar to the above question "What are the steps needed to encourage people to use the Ocean market?" answer and this question should be removed)

 </details>

 <details>